 The ship has a forward-looking sonar that increases its safety by reducing the risk of grounding accidents or collisions with uncharted rocks and reefs.
 The vessel is also equipped with 4 covered lifeboats (capacity 220 people / all passengers and crew) and 6 liferafts (capacity 150 people).

 Cruise itinerary program

-The Arctic season of ms Expedition usually includes 3 land tour types.
-The first starts in Scotland's capital Edinburgh, and visits Orkneys, travels along the Norwegian coast and ends at Longyearbyen, Spitsbergen.
-Expedition's following tours circumnavigate Svalbard island, starting and finishing at Longyearbyen.
-Season's final tour travels to Greenland from Longyearbyen and ends in Reykjavik, Iceland.
+The Arctic season of MS Expedition usually includes 3 land-tour types.
+The first starts in Edinburgh (Scotland's capital) and visits Orkneys, continues along the Norwegian coast and ends at Longyearbyen Spitsbergen Island.
+The following tours circumnavigate Norway's Svalbard islands, starting and finishing at Longyearbyen.
+Season's final tour visits Greenland - from Longyearbyen to Reykjavik Iceland.

-Antarctic cruise tours on MS Expedition offer itineraries starting from either Montevideo, Uruguay or Ushuaia, Argentina.
-Cruises include crossing Drake Passage and traveling along Antarctic Peninsula.
-Thes itineraries visit South Shetland Islands, Falkland Islands, Weddell Sea and South Georgia Island.
-On all Antarctic voyages, the ship's crew of 69 includes a team of 14 expedition staff members.
+Antarctic cruisetours on MS Expedition offer itineraries starting from either Montevideo Uruguay or Ushuaia Argentina.
+Voyages include crossing the Drake Passage and cruising along the Antarctic Peninsula.
+These itineraries visit South Shetland Islands, Falkland Islands, Weddell Sea, South Georgia Island.
+On all Antarctic cruises, the ship's 69 crew includes a team of 14 expedition staff members.

 The dining room Albatross seats everyone at once and offers starboard, port and forward-facing views.
 It features buffet-style breakfast and lunch, while dinner is a served 4-course meal.
 Vegetarian options are available, and, when possible, onboard meals feature regional foods bought locally.